chrisnunes57/chrisnunes57.github.io/_posts/security/2020-05-05-Google-XSS-Game---Level-1.md

 ![A blank website with one search bar in the middle](/assets/img/google-xss/google-xss-level-1-basic.png)

 This is the most basic of XSS vulnerabilites.
 The website displays a text box that allows you to search for a term on the site.
-When we search for a term such as ```"hi there!"```, we are taken to a regular search results page.
+When we search for a term such as ```"hi there!"```{:.language-markdown}, we are taken to a regular search results page.

 ![A website showing the words "no results for your query"](/assets/img/google-xss/google-xss-level-1-query.png)

 This is pretty normal, and seems like something you would find on any website.
 However, it doesn't reveal anything about potential XSS vulnerabilities on the site.
 For that, we have to test the input field with something that it wouldn't normally see.
-Let's reuse our previous example of ```"hi there!"```, but surround it in an html tag.
-Our new query will be ```<h1>hi there!</h1>```
+Let's reuse our previous example of ```"hi there!"```{:.language-markdown}, but surround it in an html tag.
+Our new query will be ```<h1>hi there!</h1>```{:.language-markdown}

 ![A website with the same error message as before, but with HTML styles](/assets/img/google-xss/google-xss-level-1-malicious-query.png)